Easy Blueberry Oatmeal Bars

 A great question that’s often asked, especially when blueberries are not in season.
 Yes, you can use frozen blueberries in this oat bar recipe.

-They contain more water content when frozen, so we recommend adding a teaspoon of cornstarch to the berries before adding the topping.
+When frozen, berries contain more water, so we recommend adding a teaspoon of cornstarch to the berries before adding the topping.

 Vegan Blueberry Bars